brooklynrail/brooklynrail-platform/content/events/2023/04/a-forest-canopy-a-rail-reading-curated-by-jay-besemer.md

 ---
 title: "A FOREST CANOPY: A Rail Reading curated by Jay Besemer"
-deck: "featuring Besemer, Kenning JP García and Janice Lee "
+deck: "Featuring Besemer, Kenning JP García and Janice Lee "
-summary: "Jay Besemer curates our 132nd poetry reading with Kenning JP García and Janice Lee "
+summary: Jay Besemer curates our 132nd poetry reading with Kenning JP García and Janice Lee.
 people:
   - person: kenning-jp-garcia
   - person: janice-lee